chromium/chromium/docs/speed/benchmark/harnesses/tab_search.md

 * tab_search:top50:loading:2020 - Test CUJs with 50 open tabs, before all tabs are loaded
 * tab_search:top100:loading:2020 - Test CUJs with 100 open tabs, before all tabs are loaded
 * tab_search:close_and_open:2020 - Test open, close and reopen Tab Search UI
+* tab_search:scroll_up_and_down:2020 - Test srolling down, up and down 100 tabs, before all tabs are loaded

 For more information please see this [doc](https://docs.google.com/document/d/1-1ijT7wt05hlBZmSKjX_DaTCzVqpxbfTM1y-j7kYHlc).